-- 1) Implement the provisions and regulations set forth in Chapters 691 and 692A of the Texas Health and Safety Code, and the stipulations of Title 25, Part 4 of the Texas Administrative Code pertaining to the acquisition, use, and final disposition of human anatomical materials. - 2) Inspect and approve anatomical facilities for compliance with standards established by the Board. - 3) Record the receipt of and transfer of human body donations to the Willed Body Programs within the State of Texas. - 4) Distribute surplus cadavers among member institutions based on educational and scientific needs. - 5) Approve the transportation of cadavers and/or body parts within and outside of the State of Texas. - 6) Address complaints received from the public sector and/or member institutions regarding the use of cadavers or body parts and resolve such issues based on the rules and regulations adopted by the board and in accordance with state law.
+- 1) Implementing the provisions and regulations set forth in Chapters 691 and 692A of the Texas Health and Safety Code, and the stipulations of Title 25, Part 4 of the Texas Administrative Code pertaining to the acquisition, registration, transfer, usage, and final disposition of human anatomical materials. - 2) Inspection and approval of all facilities utilizing donor bodies or anatomical specimens acquired from these donor bodies for compliance with standards established by the Board. - 3) Recording the receipt of and transfer of human body donations to the Willed Body Programs within the State of Texas. - 4) Distribution of surplus cadavers among member institutions based on educational and scientific needs. - 5) Approval of the transportation of cadavers and/or body parts within and outside of the State of Texas. - 6) Addressing complaints received from the public sector and/or member institutions regarding the use of cadavers or body parts and resolution of such issues based on the rules and regulations adopted by the board and in accordance with state law.

 B. Do your key functions continue to serve a clear and ongoing objective?
-Explain why each of these functions is still needed.
+Explain why each of these functions is still needed?

-The SAB provides assurance to the citizens of the State of Texas that all facilities meet and maintain SAB standards, and that proper and complete records related to donated human bodies are maintained by all Willed Body Programs (WBP).
-The SAB regulates the transfer of the donor bodies amongst the educational and research institutions within the State to ensure that all their individual stated needs for bodies are met with a top priority for educational activities of our health care students and professionals.
-Transport of bodies within the State is overseen and regulated by the SAB ensuring that all facilities (whether they are public or private facilities) transport these individuals with appropriate licensed individuals.
+The SAB provides assurance to the citizens of the State of Texas that all facilities meet and maintain SAB standards as outlined in state statutes and administrative code, and that proper and complete records related to donated human bodies are maintained by all Willed Body Programs (WBP) operating within the State.
+The SAB regulates the transfer of the donor bodies amongst the educational institutions, research institutions, and skill training facilities within the State to ensure that all their individual stated needs for bodies are met with a top priority for the educational activities of our health care students and professionals.
+Transportation of donor bodies within the State is overseen and regulated by the SAB ensuring that all facilities (whether they are public or private facilities) transport these individuals appropriately, and with licensed individuals.
 The SAB also deals with any complaints received from the public sector thus sparing the state legislative and legal system the time and expense of investigating and resolving issues that the SAB can do.
-In 2017 - 2018, the SAB registered and distributed approximately 2,500 donated bodies to 39 different Texas institutions, all without any registered complaints.
+In 2020 through mid-2021, the SAB registered and distributed approximately 5,330 donated bodies to 101 different Texas institutions, all without any registered complaints.

-With the development of commercial willed body programs who solicit whole body donations and sell them to other entities for a profit, the Anatomical Board of the State of Texas is the only state agency able to ensure that these activities do not occur within our state.
+With the development of commercial willed body programs (operating as "non-transplant tissue banks") who solicit whole body donations and sell them to other entities within and outside of the State of Texas for a profit, the Anatomical Board of the State of Texas is the only state agency charged with and able to ensure that these activities do not occur without regulatory oversight within our state.
 There is no other agency able to implement and ensure that the provisions set forth by Chapters 691 and 692A of the Texas Health and Safety code and the stipulations of the Title 25, Part 4 of the Texas Administrative code are adhered to.